openshift/insights-operator/docs/arch.md

 ### Clusterconfig gatherer

 Defined in [clusterconfig_gatherer.go](../pkg/gatherers/clusterconfig/clusterconfig_gatherer.go).
-This gatherer is ran regularly (2h by default) and gathers various data related to cluster config (see [gathered-data doc](../docs/gathered-data.md) for more details).
+This gatherer is run regularly (2h by default) and gathers various data related to cluster config (see [gathered-data doc](../docs/gathered-data.md) for more details).

 The data from this gatherer is stored under `/config` directory in the archive.

 ### Workloads gatherer

 Defined in [workloads_gatherer.go](../pkg/gatherers/workloads/workloads_gatherer.go).
 This gatherer only runs every 12 hours and the interval is not configurable.
 This is done because running the gatherer more often would significantly increase data in the archive, that is assumed will not change very often.
-There is only one gathering function in this gatherer and it gathers workload fingerprint data (SHA of the images, fingerprints of namespaces as number of pods in namespace, fingerprints of containers as first command and first argument).
+There is only one gathering function in this gatherer, and it gathers workload fingerprint data (SHA of the images, fingerprints of namespaces as number of pods in namespace, fingerprints of containers as first command and first argument).

 The data from this gatherer is stored in the `/config/workload_info.json` file in the archive, but please note that not every archive contains this data.

 ### Conditional gatherer

 Defined in [conditional_gatherer.go](../pkg/gatherers/conditional/conditional_gatherer.go).
-This gatherer is ran regularly (2h by default), but it only gathers some data when a corresponding condition is met.
+This gatherer is run regularly (2h by default), but it only gathers some data when a corresponding condition is met.
 The conditions and corresponding gathering functions are defined in an external service (https://console.redhat.com/api/gathering/gathering_rules).
 A typical example of a condition is when an alert is firing.
 This also means that this gatherer relies on the availability of Prometheus metrics and alerts.

 The data from this gatherer is stored under the `/conditional` directory in the archive.